Red is a computer and video game enthusiast working as a Freelance Computer Troubleshooter. When not tinkering, he is gaming.

-- Solitary cell - where the worst prisoners (violent ones who attacked your staff, smuggled a weapon and other contraband, attempted to escape, etc.) are held for a time depending on your prison policy or punishment.
+- Solitary Cell: This is where the worst prisoners (violent ones who attacked your staff, smuggled a weapon and other contraband, attempted to escape, etc.) are held for a time depending on your prison policy or punishment.

-- Workshop - unlocked after you've research Prison Labor in Bureaucracy.
+- Workshop: This is unlocked after you've research Prison Labor in Bureaucracy.
 Workshops are used in one of the recovery programs in your prison.

-- Infirmary - where your doctors work.
+- Infirmary: The Infirmary is where your doctors work.
 Doctors heal your injured staff or prisoners.

-- Classroom - where prisoners study in one of your recovery programs.
+- Classroom: This is where prisoners study in one of your recovery programs.

-- Armory - needed to recruit armed guards.
+- Armory: An Armory is needed to recruit armed guards.

-- Staff Room - where your tired workers and guards rest.
+- Staff Room: This is where your tired workers and guards rest.
 Tired workers move slowly.

-- Visitation room - a place where your prisoners' family and friends can do their visit.
+- Visitation Room: This room is where your prisoners' family and friends can visit.

 Building Your Prison